thelastbucuc/thelastbucuc/README.md

-# Hi there, I'm thebucuc!
+# Hi there, I'm thelastbucuc!

 I am a passionate Game Developer dedicated to mastering Godot .
 I've recently completed a structured journey of building **8 diverse games**, each focusing on different technical challenges from AI pathfinding to data-driven level design.